 If there’s a bird you are practically guaranteed to see, it’s a pied crow.
 They happily live in cities, along major roads and practically anywhere else.
 You’ll also seldom encounter a bird quite so clever as this, and with such a range of sounds.

 These charming, dove-sized birds used to occur in numbers so large they’d darken the skies.
-You can still see many hundreds of them around a waterhole in South Africa's drier areas when they come to drink each day.
+You can still see many hundreds of them around a waterhole in South Africa's drier areas such as in the Kalahari when they come to drink at waterholes each day.
 Look for the males soaking up water for their chicks back home.